MoserMichael/python-obj-system/gen-iterator.md

 >> 34
 ```

 We want an iterator object that is usable with the for statement.
-Here we need to  implement the \_\_iter\_\_ method, this is a factory method for returning an iterator object, required by the for statement
+Here we need to  implement the \_\_iter\_\_ method, this is a factory method for returning an iterator object, this factory method is required by the for statement

 __Source:__